khiajohnson/SpiCE-Corpus/docs/procedures.md

 # Recording session procedures

+This page is an extension of the description published in [Johnson, Babel, Fong, & Yiu (2020)](https://www.aclweb.org/anthology/2020.lrec-1.503/), and some of the text from the paper is reproduced verbatim.

+---

+## Overview

-Before coming to the session, all participants completed the UBC Linguistics department language background Qualtrics survey through their [UBC Linguistics SONA](https://ubclinguistics.sona-systems.com/) account&mdash;a summary of their responses is included in the [corpus download](download.md).
+Before coming to the session, all participants completed the UBC Linguistics department language background Qualtrics survey through their [UBC Linguistics SONA](https://ubclinguistics.sona-systems.com/) account&mdash;a summary derived from participant responses is included in the [corpus download](download.md), as is a copy of the survey questions.

 During the recording session, participants spent approximately 90 minutes in the lab, and completed three tasks for each language (see below).
 Written informed consent was provided at the beginning of the session.
 The tasks were ordered from most structured to least structured.